 Organizations interested in participating in the PoWER Institutes must demonstrate a commitment to improving the functioning of their organizations and have an interest in expanding services in areas that have minimal resources available to people living with or impacted by HIV.
-Institutes will be offered 1-2 times each year in a different region within the Deep South states (AL, FL, GA, LA, MS, NC, SC, TN or TX).
-Space is limited (up to ten (10) organizations will be selected to participate), and a stipend will be available to organizations that are accepted.
+Institutes will be offered 1-2 times each year in a different region within the following Southern states (AL, AR, FL, GA, KY, LA, MS, NC, OK, SC, TN or TX).
+Space is limited (up to six (6) organizations will be selected to participate), and a stipend ($20,000) will be available to organizations that are accepted.

-Each organization can send up to 2 members of their organization to participate.
+Each organization is required to send 2 members of their organization to participate.
+There should be a commitment to sending the same 2 people from the agency to participate in all in-person sessions.
+The same 2 people should also commit to participating in each coaching session.
 Participants in PoWER Up should be leaders within their organizations – people who are able to make the identified changes revealed from the organizational assessment.
-Executive Directors, department directors, and managers are encouraged to apply and attend.
+Executive Directors, department directors, board members, and managers are encouraged to apply and attend.
 These sessions are not intended for direct service staff without the engagement of a decision maker within the organization.

 Organizations eligible to participate in the PoWER Institutes must:

-- Be located in and doing work within the 9 Deep South states (AL, FL, GA, LA, MS, NC, SC, TN or TX)
+- Be located in and doing work within the following 12 Southern states (AL, AR, FL, GA, KY, LA, MS, NC, OK, SC, TN or TX)

 - Be a non-profit, tax-exempt organization as set forth in section 501(c)(3) of the Internal Revenue Code.
 Applicants that do not hold 501(c)(3) status must have a fiscal sponsor to apply.

-- Be an organization with a minimum of 2 years of demonstrated experience in addressing HIV/AIDS.
+- Be an organization with a minimum of 2 years of providing services, and at least 1 year of demonstrated experience in providing HIV/AIDS specific services.

-Note: Participation is MANDATORY for all in-person sessions and webinars to qualify for the final stipend payment.
+Note: Participation is MANDATORY for all scheduled coaching and web-based sessions in order to qualify for the final stipend payment.

 A complete application for the PoWER Institute includes: